HA-141/QMUL-MSC-assignment-AL-on-a-RF-classifier-model/README.md

 RDKit library version: 2024.09.5

-Sections of the code for both  include:
+Sections of the code for both datasets  include:

 Basic EDA and data cleaning
 Advanced EDA